ircluzar/Floatie/README.md

 # Floatie
-foatie makes things float on your desktop a bit like streaming stuff but without streaming stuff
+floatie makes things float on your desktop a bit like streaming stuff but without streaming stuff

 written in c#, for .NET 5